OctopusDeploy/blog/blog/2021-11/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 The main steps for a high availability upgrade are:

-1. Download the latest version of Octopus.
+1. Download the latest version of Octopus
-1. Enable maintenance mode.
+1. Enable maintenance mode
-1. Stop all the nodes.
+1. Stop all the nodes
-1. Back up the database and Octopus folders.
+1. Back up the database and Octopus folders
-1. Upgrade 1 node.
+1. Upgrade 1 node
-1. Upgrade remaining nodes.
+1. Upgrade remaining nodes
-1. Start all stopped nodes.
+1. Start all stopped nodes
-1. Test upgraded instance.
+1. Test upgraded instance
-1. Disable maintenance mode.
+1. Disable maintenance mode

 With high availability, the Octopus data folders are also likely stored on a network drive rather than on a node.
-You’ll need to know this location to back up your files before the upgrade.
+You need to know this location to back up your files before the upgrade.
 Remember, the folders you should back up are:

 -	Artifacts
 -	Packages